In

 iPad3,

-iPad mini and
+iPad mini, and

 Contacts in

-Apple still does not provide a decent possibility to build groups from single e-mail addresses.
-There is a third party application available in the
+Pocket Informant are also kept in an iOS database except for group e-mails.
+Apple still needs to provide a decent possibility to build groups from single e-mail addresses.
+A third-party application is available in the

-Apple store but setting up groups with more than ten people is a lengthy operation and bound to crash preferably when I had just entered 90% of the names.
+Apple Store, but setting up groups with more than ten people is a lengthy operation and bound to crash, preferably when I had just entered 90% of the names.
 So I still manage my e-mail distribution groups in

 MS Outlook on my desktop.

-The many third party apps for managing tasks in the
+The many third-party apps for managing tasks in the

-Apple offer their frugal
+Apple offers its frugal

 Pocket Informant that I keep synchronized between my iOS devices using